Consuming as Coping: “Retail Therapy” Revisited

 Retail Therapy: 5 Insights From Research

-Fashion-related online shopping is correlated with improving mood and feeling better about oneself.
+Fashion-related online shopping is correlated with improved mood and higher sense of self-efficacy.

-Shopping can improve mood by serving as a distraction, providing a sensory experience, and presenting opportunities to socialize.
+Shopping can improve mood by providing the following: distraction, sensory experience, and opportunities to socialize.

-Link to the actual article: Let’s Shop!
+Link to the article: Let’s Shop!
 Exploring the Experiences of Therapy Shoppers

 People don’t necessarily regret what they bought when they were feeling bad.

-Link to the actual article: Retail therapy: A strategic effort to improve mood
+Link to the article: Retail therapy: A strategic effort to improve mood

-Shopping can help regulate emotions, depending on the motive.
+Shopping does help regulate emotions, depending on the motive.

-Link to the actual article: The Therapeutic Utility of Shopping: Retail Therapy, Emotion Regulation, and Well-Being
+Link to the article: The Therapeutic Utility of Shopping: Retail Therapy, Emotion Regulation, and Well-Being

 Retail therapy can lead to compulsive shopping.